HMuraja/p5-book-review/README.md

 *Profile page on desktop and mobile.*

-If user is signed in and on their own profile page a three dot button is visible on the upper corner.
+If user is signed in and on their own profile page a three-dot button is visible on the upper corner.
 This allows user to edit the profile.
-Clicking the edit  button will allow user to open three different editing forms: edit profile, chnange username and chnage password.
+Clicking the edit button will allow user to open three different editing forms: edit profile, change username and change password.

 <img src="readme/features/feature-myprofile-edit.png" height="150px">
 <img src="readme/features/feature-myprofile-editform.png" height="150px">